zulip/zulip/templates/zerver/help/search-for-messages.md

   between you, Bob, and Ada.
 * `group-pm-with:ada@zulip.com,bob@zulip.com`: Search all group
   private messages that include Ada and Bob.

+### Excluding messages

+Zulip's search operators can be negated, to exclude messages matching the rule.
+For example, `stream:design -is:resolved -has:image` will match all messages that don't contain an image and were sent to unresolved topics in the `#design` stream.

 ## Searching shared history